machal/cssmine-content/nastroje-bootstrap.md

 interfaces and are not good at it.
 If you use Bootstrap this way, all you need to know is HTML and you can avoid CSS and Javascript.

-Another and more interesting way to use Bootstrap is taking it s a starting point of your custom code.
+Another and more interesting way to use Bootstrap is taking it as a starting point of your custom code.
 I use it this way and I can't speak highly enough of it.